edfloreshz/done/README.md

 </div>
 <br/>

-Introducing Done, the ultimate task management solution for seamless organization and efficiency.
+Done, the ultimate task management solution for seamless organization and efficiency.

 Our user-friendly app allows you to effortlessly consolidate your existing task providers into a single application for optimal productivity and organization.